 High-quality Aikido classes for your students by our chief instructor.

-After school or during school hours, we can offer high-quality Aikido classes to your students.
+Before and after school or during school hours, we can offer high-quality Aikido classes to your students.
 Our chief instructor, Grant Babin Sensei has over 10 years teaching experience and spent 4 years in Japan teaching in one of the larges kids programs in the world.

-Benefits of Aikido for school children
+Benefits of Aikido for School Children

 In a culture that seems to glorify violence in everything from music to video games and television shows, the idea of enrolling children in martial arts training classes doesn’t always seem like a good one.
 While martial arts-centered action films seem to be filled to the brim with violent behavior and gory injuries, you may be surprised to learn that martial arts’ training is actually very beneficial to kids.
 Like so many other things that Hollywood doesn’t always get right, martial arts isn’t quite the brutal, vicious pastime that it seems.
 In fact, these are 10 of the reasons why you might want to consider Aikido training for your students.